zach28attack/FriendsBook/README.md

-✏️This is a complete basic CRUD app I made to practice what I learned while making my other app called Alpha Blog📚 -This app allows users to save the contact information of their friends
+This is a complete basic CRUD (Create, Read, Update, Delete) application that I developed independently to reinforce the concepts I learned while creating my other application, Alpha Blog.

+With this app, users can conveniently store their friends' contact information in a user-friendly format.
+Additionally, I am actively working to enhance the app's user interface by eliminating the dependency on Bootstrap and instead utilizing customized HTML, CSS, and JavaScript.